 Florida Statute 193.461 creates the agricultural classification, which provides for a "value in use" appraisal rather than a "market value" appraisal.
 Basically, this means the property will be valued based upon what the current use will generate as income, rather than what it could be sold for.
-A list of current values for the different uses of agricultural property in Gilchrist County is available.

-What Can I Expect in The Future?
+A list of current values for the different uses of agricultural property in Levy County is available.
+What Can I Expect In The Future?
 If the agricultural classification is approved, your property will be periodically inspected to assure that you are continuing the qualifying use of your property and that you are continuing to work the plan you originally submitted.
 If the use appears to have changed or ceased, we will send you a letter asking what you are doing to continue to qualify the property.

 What Happens After My Initial Application Year?

-Your application is automatically renewed each year by this office.
+Your application is automatically renewed each year by this office and by State guidelines our office will re-inspect at least once every five years to make sure the property continues to qualify.

-Gilchrist County Guidelines for Agricultural Classification:

-Application must be made between January 1st and March 1st for the Agricultural Classification.
-While an agricultural operation must operate with the expectation of a profit, it does not have to be operated at a profit every year to be bona fide, but evidence of income which the property is producing and of the care given and procedure used in caring for the land is relevant.
+While an agricultural operation must operate with the expectation of a profit, it does not have to be operated at a profit every year to be bona fide, but evidence of income which the property is producing, expenses incurred and of the care given and procedure used in caring for the land is relevant.
 In other words, what management practices have been carried out on this land?